-Any peace officer may use reasonable force to effect an arrest, to prevent escape or to overcome resistance.
-A peace officer who makes or attempts to make an arrest need not retreat or desist from his/her efforts by reason of resistance or threatened resistance on the part of the person being arrested; nor shall an officer be deemed the aggressor or lose his/her right to self-defense by the use of reasonable force to effect the arrest, prevent escape or to overcome resistance (Penal Code § 835a).
+Any peace officer may use objectively reasonable force to effect an arrest, to prevent escape, or to overcome resistance.
+A peace officer who makes or attempts to make an arrest need not retreat or desist from his/her efforts by reason of resistance or threatened resistance on the part of the person being arrested; nor shall an officer be deemed the aggressor or lose his/her right to self-defense by the use of reasonable force to effect the arrest, prevent escape, or to overcome resistance.
+Retreat does not mean tactical repositioning or other de-escalation techniques (Penal Code § 835a).